Mental health needs

 Our emphasis, where possible, is on early intervention and instilling hope in people for their future.

 How we provide supported housing

 United Response offers support for people who are gradually moving into more independent accommodation.

-The service - Our supported housing services aim to provide accommodation to adults aged 18 and upwards who are receiving treatment or care for a mental health need.
+- The service – Our supported housing services aim to provide accommodation to adults aged 18 and over who are receiving treatment or care for a mental health need.

-People can, for example personalise their rooms and decide how they take meals.
+People can, for example, personalise their rooms and decide how they take meals.
 However, they are also expected to perform chores and attend regular house meetings.
-This gives people the chance to get involved, take responsibilities and form relationships with one another.
+This gives people the chance to get involved and take on responsibilities.

-Our residential services are staffed on a 24-hour rota, with one person sleeping in at night.
+Our residential services are staffed on a 24-hour rota, with one support worker sleeping in at night.